Browser does not support script.

 This procedure is applicable to UK students as well as students at UNMC (Malaysia) and UNNC (Ningbo).

 The procedure below is effective from 26 September 2016.
-Students whose case is already being considered under the previous version of the procedure will continue to have their case handled in accordance with the provisions of that procedure.
+Students who submitted a level 2 complaint prior to this date and whose case is already being considered under the previous version of the procedure will continue to have their case handled in accordance with the provisions of that procedure.

 The following sections explain what this means, and what to do if a complaint is not resolved satisfactorily.